jhancock532/Awesome-Innovation/GeneralAdvice.md

+# General Advice of Dubious Quality
+This advice is from what I've learned over one year of studying innovation.
+Expect a mixed bag in terms of quality, and treat anything that you think as being sensible with suspision.

 ## On reflective essay writing

 * Your innovation essay isn't just about reading books, literally anything that shows how you are "engaging with the course" can be thrown in there.
-To inspire you, here are some things I've put into various essays. <br><br>
+Here are some things I've put into various essays. <br><br>
   - Discourse on the blue rubber bands that hold together bunches of spring onions in Bristol.<br>
-  *Showing awareness of the larger system in which we design in, focusing on the impact of even the smallest design choice.*
+  *Showing awareness of the larger system in which we design in, focusing on the impact of how even the smallest design choice effects the overall system.*
   - Observations from sitting on a bench for two hours.<br>
   *Investigation into the fundamentals of observation practice, leading to an insight about how to approach innovation practice as a whole*
   - Referencing proof that we should ideate alone.<br>
-  *Just being controversial really.*
+  *Just being controversial really.
+(But seriously, ideate alone for more ideas and higher quality ideas.
+Read Quiet by Susan Cain for more information)*

 ## On meeting the requirements of the coursework

 * Read through the brief document.
 Finding it is the first challenge, so be sure to save it to your desktop and the team's shared file system.
 Proceed to summerise all the vital information of the brief document in another document - if it's a good brief, you'll be writing out basically everything.
-Engaging in the brief in this way will help you understand it, later on you will forget some of the details, so never be afraid to return to it if you are confused.
+Engaging in the brief in this way will help you understand it, later on you will forget some of the details, so never be afraid to return to it and refresh yourself.

-## On team leaders, or at least team organisers
+## On team leaders, or perhaps team organisers

 * Nominate a team leader in one of your earlier meetings.
-It doesn't matter if they "aren't a leader", if you read "Do Lead" you'll find that no leader completely follows the conventional idea of what you think a leader is.
+It doesn't matter if they aren't a leader, if you read "Do Lead" you'll find that no leader completely follows the conventional idea of what you think a leader is.
 All your team really need is someone they trust.
   - Someone they trust to understand the brief, to know what needs to be done, and to stop the session going too far off track.
   - Someone they trust to organise meetings, to keep an eye on the deadlines, and maybe have a rough timeplan set out.
-  - Someone they trust to not go mad with power and make "executive" decisions.
-Someone who is respectful and will keep it democratic.
+  - Someone they trust to be respectful and will keep decisions made democratic.
 * You can give them extra equity as a bonus, or agree to reduce their workload elsewhere.
 * Naturally with the increased responsibility team leaders hold they'll become more attached to the project than other team members.
 This might lead the team leader to take ownership of the project.
+(Just something to think about...)
-* The "team leader" I've described above is more like a team organiser, the minimum required to ensure that things run smoothly. **But don't let yourself be limited by my minimum requirement definition of a leader.** Maybe your team works better with a visionary, motiviational team leader who focuses on big ideas, while the details of meetings and a time plan are sorted out by the team administrator.
-Experiment and see what works well for your team.
+* The "team leader" I've described above is more like a team organiser, a minimum team role required to ensure that things run smoothly. **But don't let yourself be limited by my minimum requirement definition of a leader.** Maybe your team works better with a visionary, motiviational team leader who focuses on big ideas, while the details of meetings and a time plan are sorted out by the team administrator.
+Experiment and see what works for your team.

 ## On writing ideas down